 Master of Science in School Counseling

-The 48-hour Master of Science in School Counseling is nationally accredited by the Council for Accreditation of Counseling and Related Programs (CACREP).
+The 48-credit-hour Master of Science in School Counseling is nationally accredited by the Council for Accreditation of Counseling and Related Programs (CACREP).
 Program requirements meet or exceed the national standards.
 The program is experiential and emphasizes a theory-to-practice learning environment.
 State-of-the-art technology used for clinical supervision maximizes learning and provides opportunities to enhance faculty-student interaction.
-The department also offers the additional 12 hours necessary to receive the LMHC license.
+The department also offers the additional 12 hours necessary to receive the State of Indiana License in Mental Health Counseling.
 The program has partnerships with a local nonprofit organization to assist grieving children and a local PK–12 urban school.
 The counselor education faculty is committed to respecting diversity and similarity within ourselves, our graduate students, and the PK–12 students our graduates are being prepared to serve.
 We encourage, promote, and respect diversity in the counselor education curriculum and in the knowledge, skills, and attitudes expected of our graduate students and alumni.

 The program complies with all CACREP national standards, including the eight core areas: 1) Professional Orientation and Ethical Practice, 2) Social and Cultural Diversity, 3) Human Growth and Development, 4) Career Development, Helping Relationships, 6) Group Work, 7) Assessment, and 8) Research and Program Evaluation.
 Student learning outcomes cover knowledge, skills, and practices in the following areas: foundations of the counseling profession; counseling, prevention, and intervention; diversity and advocacy; assessment, research, and evaluation; academic development; collaboration and consultation; and leadership.